ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

-Resource model have those key features:
+Why is choosing resources as the API paradigm is valid? (and so often used)

+Key features are:

-It's Web friendly because build on top of web technologies.
+- It's Web friendly because build on top of web technologies.
   Therefore you inherit some powerful features like cache management, security, routing, etc.
-Most of the time JSON is used as data protocol.
+- Most of the time JSON is used as data protocol.
   Therefor it is human readable and as a result easy to debug or understand.
-It's an uniform interface that simplifies and decouples the architecture, which enables parts to evolve independently.
+- It's an uniform interface that simplifies and decouples the architecture, which enables parts to evolve independently.

+Because it's the most human-friendly paradigm it's the more used.
+But beware!
+It's maybe not the best choice regarding you true needs.

 ----